 Please note that we cannot make travel arrangements for individual participants.
 Travel to and from the camp is the sole responsibility of the participant.
 You will however upon acceptance receive a link to the Second Info brochure.
 It will contain more detailed information on how to travel to the camp.
-Additionally, you will receive a list with the contact details of all the other participants attending the IAYC 2017.
+Additionally, you will receive a list with the contact details of all the other participants attending the IAYC 2018.
 This will enable you to contact other participants and arrange travel to the camp together.
-We will be arranging for coaches to take participants from Madrid to the camp house on the arrival day.
+We will be arranging for coaches to take participants from London to the camp house on the arrival day.
 This also applies for departure.
 More details will be available after acceptance.

 Before emailing info, please make sure you have read the First Info thoroughly.
 Please also read the FAQ which answers some of the more common questions that you might have.